Ancient Numismatic Mythology

 Phrygia, Synnada Æ 17mm 3.37g.
 Pseudo-autonomous issue.
 Time of the Antonines, circa AD 138-218. helmeted head of youthful Akamas, son of Theseus.
 (Author's collection)

-Coins of Jason and the Argonauts Jason was the leader of the Argonauts in their quest for the Golden Fleece.
+Jason was the leader of the Argonauts in their quest for the Golden Fleece.
 His father was the King of Lolcus and his mother was a sorceress (Medea).
 Jason’s group of heroes were the namesake of their vessel, the Argo.
 The Argonauts included Heracles, Philoctetes, Peleus (father of Achilles), Telamon, Orpheus, Castor and Pollux, Atalanta, and Euphemus, and the Boreads.

 THESSALY, Larissa.
 479-475 - circa 460 BC.
 AR Hemidrachm 17mm, 2.66g Head of Jason and Sandal.
 Weber 2825 (image courtesy of CNG/Triton XV)